Saraholoughlin5/Milestone_Project_4/README.md

 App testing was carried out at various stages when setting up the app.
 Browser and device compatability was also checked.
 Please find details below.
 Heroku App User Details are as follows:
 - Username: maryq  Password: Shopping1!
-- Admin: Details submitted with project
+- Admin: Details submitted with project (additional notes)

 The following tests were carried out on both desktop and mobile views.